 - Establish an eHealth environment connecting primary care to secondary mental health care, social care and with integration of remote monitoring from connected devices, patient and care reported outcomes together with biomolecular data.

-- Enable inter-connection across record types to encourage joined-up care across sectors, through connected devices and Patient Reported Outcome Measures (PROMs).
+- Enabling inter-connection across record types to encourage joined-up care across sectors, through connected devices and Patient Reported Outcome Measures (PROMs).

-- Allow access to Electronic Medical Records (EMRs) and a Personal Health Record (PHR) to allow linkage between medical records and with other records.
+- Allowing access to Electronic Medical Records (EMRs) and a Personal Health Record (PHR) allowing linkage between medical records and other records.

-- Establish an infrastructure which has the potential for population level trials including remote consent, intervention and outcome monitoring.
+- Establishing an infrastructure which has the potential for population level trials including remote consent, intervention and outcome monitoring.

-- Place the patient at the centre of an integrated health informatics programme; empowering the patient and paving the way for a data environment acceptable to the public.
+- Placing the patient at the centre of an integrated health informatics programme; empowering the patient and paving the way for a data environment acceptable to the public.

-- Design prototypes of remote devices for identifying and quantifying pre-clinical phenotypes in dementia and bipolar disorder.
+- Designing prototypes of remote devices for identifying and quantifying pre-clinical phenotypes in dementia and bipolar disorder.